AlexandreP111/Github_Showcase/README.md

 # About me
 Alexandre Pereira

-You can contact me using the following email address: alexandrepereira111bus@gmail.com.
+You can contact me at alexandrepereira111bus@gmail.com.

 # Github showcase